material-components/material-components-web/packages/mdc-image-list/README.md

 `mdc-image-list-standard-columns($column-count, $gutter-size)` | Styles a Standard Image List to display the given number of columns. `$gutter-size` is optional and overrides the default amount of space between items.
 `mdc-image-list-masonry-columns($column-count, $gutter-size)` | Styles a Masonry Image List to display the given number of columns. `$gutter-size` is optional and overrides the default amount of space between items.

-> **Note:** Only one of the `-columns` mixins should be used for any given Image List.
-Use the mixin appropriate to the variant being used.
+> **Note:** Only one of the `mdc-image-list-...-columns` mixins should be used for any given Image List.
+> Use the mixin appropriate to the variant being used.

 ### Additional Information